-The new in-house show at the Jack Studio Theatre is As a Man Grows Younger by Howard Colyer and Tim Stubbs Hughes of Grey Swan took its rehearsal and production photography.
+The new in-house show at the Jack Studio Theatre is As a Man Grows Younger by Howard Colyer and Grey Swan took its rehearsal and production photography.

 Playwright Howard Colyer has a strong relationship with the Jack Studio Theatre in south-east London, having had a number of his plays successfully produced at the venue.
 The latest is As a Man Grows Younger, a dramatic monologue set in 1920s Italy where a man tries to stay true to his principles against the ever-growing tide of fascism sweeping the nation.